tylucaskelley/codepad/README.txt

 CodePad is a simple yet powerful Java-based text editor.

 Current Features:
-	1. Ability to write text documents
+	1. Ability to edit files
-	2. Line Numbering
+	2. Line numbers that add with each new line and disappear when lines are deleted.
 	3. Cut, Copy, Paste
 	4. Time and Date
 	5. An "About" section
 	6. New, Open, Save, Save As
 	7. Undo and Redo
 	8. Hitting tab adds four spaces instead of eight (important for Python, etc.)
-	9. Link to my GitHub for updates
+	9. Link to my GitHub page for updates
 	10. Printing text files

 Coming soon:
+	**COMPLETELY REWRITING ALL CODE FOR READABILITY AND EFFICIENCY**
 	1. Fix bug where printing defaults to "9999" pages
 	2. Improved Undo/Redo: group edits so undo/redo isn't letter by letter
 	3. Font Editor (under Edit menu)